gabrc52/matrix-synapse-saml-touchstone/README.md

-# Synapse Mozilla SAML MXID Mapper
+# Synapse Touchstone SAML MXID Mapper

-A Synapse plugin module which allows users to choose their username when they first log in.
+A Synapse plugin module which allows users to choose their display name when they first log in.

 ## Installation

-This plugin can be installed via [PyPi](https://pypi.org):

 ```
-pip install matrix-synapse-saml-mozilla
+pip install .
 ```

 ### Config